RayDimn/Risk_Of_Rain_2_Expand/README.md

 ## Quality of life / Bug Fixes
-There are way to many for me to list it, so just know that they are there :)
+There are way too many for me to list it, so just know that they are there :)

 ---